Bigrob7605/VPT-101/media/press_kit.md

 **Current Reach:**
 - 50+ labs actively replicating protocols
 - 15+ countries with active implementations
-- 1000+ researchers contributing to the platform
+- Growing community of researchers contributing to the platform
 - 0 paywalls - completely free and open

 **Success Stories:**